Shaistaaman/Community-Builder/README.md

 # Useful Links and Resoures

+If you are interested to be a AWS Community Builder in Q3 2022, Do attend the live session where you can get answers of your questions and best practices for applying to the program.
+Moreover, I shared one of my blog on dev.to where I shared some useful tips in comments.
+Check that out.

+Blog for Tips - https://dev.to/shaistaaman/how-to-apply-for-aws-community-builder-program-16pp

 Application link for Q3 2022 - https://bit.ly/CB2022July
-Blog for Tips - https://dev.to/shaistaaman/how-to-apply-for-aws-community-builder-program-16pp

 # Criteria